dev-KingMaster/anshoriafashion/README.md

 CSS
 JavaScript

-# Installation
-To install the application, follow these steps:
-Clone the repository: git clone https://github.com/amanindian/ShopNow.git
-Open the index.html file in your preferred browser

 # Features
 ShopNow offers a variety of features for online shopping, including:
 A user-friendly interface for browsing products